-The oriental fruit fly is one of the most problematic mango pests in the country, posing a concern for fresh fruit export.
-With the help of its pointed ovipositor, the female punctures the outer wall of mature fruits and inserts eggs in tiny clusters inside the mesocarp of mature fruits.
-The larva feeds on the pulp of fruit after hatching, which appears normal from the outside but eventually sinks down.
-The mature maggots fall to the ground to pupate.
-Fruit fly emergence begins in April and peaks in May-July, which coincides with the ripening of the fruit.
-From

-August through September, the population slowly diminishes before becoming non-existent until March.
+The oriental fruit fly is one of the country most troublesome mango pests, posing a threat to fresh fruit export.
+The female punctures the outer wall of mature fruits with its pointed ovipositor and places eggs in small clusters into the mesocarp of ripe fruits.
+After hatching, the larva feeds on fruit pulp, which appears normal on the outside but soon sinks.
+The mature maggots pupate on the ground.
+Fruit fly emergence begins in April and peaks in May-July, coinciding with fruit ripening.
+The population gradually declines from August to September until becoming non-existent until March.